On Control Networks Over Finite Lattices: Recovering the Lattice Structures

 which are (\ref{eq:s1})(\ref{eq:s2})(\ref{eq:s3}) respectively.

-(Sufficiency) Conversely, if $f|_{\{a,b\}^n}$ satisfies the conditions (\ref{eq:s1})(\ref{eq:s2})(\ref{eq:s3}), it can be viewed as generated by $\v_2$, $\w_2$ over the lattice $\{a,b\}$, since according to the classical result by E. Post \cite{po41}, the class of reproducing and monotonic $n$-ary functions over ${\cal D}_2$ are exactly the one generated by $\v_2$, $\w_2$.
+(Sufficiency) Conversely, if $f|_{\{a,b\}^n}$ satisfies the conditions (\ref{eq:s1})(\ref{eq:s2})(\ref{eq:s3}), it can be viewed as generated by $\vee_2$, $\wedge_2$ over the lattice $\{a,b\}$, since according to the classical result by E. Post \cite{po41}, the class of reproducing and monotonic $n$-ary functions over ${\mathcal D}_2$ are exactly the one generated by $\vee_2$, $\wedge_2$.
 Therefore $a$, $b$ has the order relation obtained from these operators. $\Box$

-Theorem \ref{t4.2} shows that given any lattice function $f$ over a $k$-element lattice, we can find all the comparable pairs $a,b$ in ${\cal D}_k$ by checking the conditions on corresponding $M_{ab}$, and further obtain an undirected graph of $k$ nodes, called the comparability graph, where there is an edge between two nodes if and only if they are comparable.
+Theorem \ref{t4.2} shows that given any lattice function $f$ over a $k$-element lattice, we can find all the comparable pairs $a,b$ in ${\mathcal D}_k$ by checking the conditions on corresponding $M_{ab}$, and further obtain an undirected graph of $k$ nodes, called the comparability graph, where there is an edge between two nodes if and only if they are comparable.

-Then algorithms can be applied to the comparability graph, assigning to it an orientation to recover the partial order on ${\cal D}_k$, which is, however, not unique \cite{bra99}.
-Details of these algorithms will be sketched later in Section \ref{S4.2}.
+Then algorithms can be applied to the comparability graph, assigning to it an orientation to recover the partial order on ${\mathcal D}_k$, which is, however, not unique \cite{bra99}.
+Details of these algorithms will be stated later in Section \ref{S4.2}.

-\begin{rem} The significance of Theorem \ref{t4.2} is that, once the underlying lattice structure of a network over a lattice is recovered, one may use it to simplify the analysis of the control problems.
-For example, if we find out that the network is defined over a product lattice, then the results in Section \ref{S3B} can be applied to decompose the network. \end{rem}
+\begin{remark} The significance of Theorem \ref{t4.2} is that, once the underlying lattice structure of a network over a lattice is recovered, one may use it to simplify the analysis of the control problems.
+For example, if we find out that the network is defined over a product lattice, then the results in Section \ref{S3B} can be applied to decompose the network. \end{remark}